Ensure SBM toilets for Women are Functional, Safe and Clean on NH-75 in Karnataka

 When we do this for long periods - like the 6-hour journey I take twice a week - we risk contracting urinary tract infection, which if not treated can lead to sepsis and death.

 My diabetic mother who needs to urinate every two hours dreads travelling to Bangalore for this very reason.

-As a social worker who travels a lot on this stretch of NH 48, I can confidently confirm that these appalling conditions exist in toilets at all 30 petrol bunks, 7 toll booths and 5 bus stops of Karnataka State Road Transport Corporation (KSRTC).
+As a social worker who travels a lot on this stretch of NH 75, I can confidently confirm that these appalling conditions exist in toilets at all 42 toilets along the way.
+This includes 14 built under the Swachh Bharat Mission.

 Filled with frustration, I filed a Right to Information application.
 I even called the helpline of the National Highway Association of India where two drunk men shouted at me for complaining about the toilet.

 The time for asking questions is over.
 It’s time to act.
-I believe that only the government and National Highway Authority of India (NHAI) can fix this rot.
+I believe that only the government, the Swachh Bharat Mission and National Highway Authority of India (NHAI) can fix this rot.

 In particular, there should be

 - One public toilet available every 50 kilometres